SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/java-microservice.md

 You can download the source code of this example from our [GitHub](https://github.com/SoftwareAG/cumulocity-examples/tree/develop/hello-world-microservice) repository to build and run it using your favorite IDE, or follow the instructions below to guide you step-by-step for you to have a better understanding of the code and what needs to be done/configured.

+{{< c8y-admon-important >}}
-> **Important**: This microservice example has been tested under macOS, Ubuntu 18 and Windows 10 with Java 13, Maven 3.6.0, Docker 19.03.2; Eclipse 2019.03 and IntelliJ IDEA 2019.2 as IDE.
+This microservice example has been tested under macOS, Ubuntu 18 and Windows 10 with Java 13, Maven 3.6.0, Docker 20.10.14; Eclipse 2019.03 and IntelliJ IDEA 2019.2 as IDE.
 Other tools or Java versions may require different configurations.
+{{< /c8y-admon-important >}}

 #### Create a Maven project